A Lamperti-type representation of continuous-state branching processes with immigration: CBI processes as Lamperti transforms

-As a probabilistic application of the deterministic explosion criteria of Proposition \ref{DeterministicExplosionProposition}, we prove Corollary \ref{CBIExplosionCorollary}. \begin{proof}[Proof of Corollary \ref{CBIExplosionCorollary}] Let $x>0$ and consider a spectrally positive L\'evy process $X$ with Laplace exponent $\Psi$ independent of a subordinator $Y$ with Laplace exponent $\Phi$.
-Let $Z$ be the unique solution to\begin{esn} Z_t=x+X_{\int_0^t Z_s\, ds}+Y_t, \end{esn}which is a $\imf{\cbi}{\Psi,\Phi}$ that starts at $x$.
-Also, let\begin{esn} C_t=\int_0^t Z_s\, ds. \end{esn} \begin{enumerate} \item Let $Y$ be a non-zero subordinator.
+\begin{longlist}[(3)] \item[(1)] Let $Y$ be a nonzero subordinator.
 Path by path, we see that $Z$ jumps to infinity if and only if either $X$ jumps to infinity or $Y$ does.
-However, the probability that either $X$ or $Y$ jumps to infinity is positive if and only if either $\imf{\Psi}{0}>0$ or $\imf{\Phi}{0}>0$.
+However, the probability that either $X$ or $Y$ jumps to infinity is positive if and only if either ${\Psi( 0 )}>0$ or ${\Phi( 0 )}>0$.
 When $Y$ is zero, $Z$ jumps to infinity if $X$ jumps to infinity and never reaches $-x$, which has positive probability.

-\item The Ogura-Grey explosion criterion for continuous state branching processes (as stated just before Corollary \ref{CBIExplosionCorollary}) can be restated as follows: a $\imf{\cbi}{\Psi,0}$ started at $x$ reaches $\infty$ continuously at a finite time with positive probability if and only if $\imf{\Psi}{0}=0$ and $\Psi$ is an explosive branching mechanism.
-It is also simple to see that a $\imf{\cbi}{\Psi,0}$ jumps to $\infty$ at a finite time with positive probability if and only if $\imf{\Psi}{0}>0$.
+\item[(2)] The Ogura--Grey explosion criterion for continuous state branching processes (as stated just before Corollary \ref {CBIExplosionCorollary}) can be restated as follows: a ${\cbi( \Psi,0 )}$ started at $x$ reaches $\infty$ continuously at a finite time with positive probability if and only if ${\Psi( 0 )}=0$, and $\Psi$ is an explosive branching mechanism.
+It is also simple to see that a ${\cbi( \Psi,0 )}$ jumps to $\infty$ at a finite time with positive probability if and only if ${\Psi( 0 )}>0$.\vadjust{\goodbreak}